makinori/melonPrimeDS/README.md

 -   Change controls when map is open.
 Need to find memory location
 -   Show fork version in application title bar
+-   Update to latest melonDS
+-   Add warning when unknown rom